Peer-reviewed Journal Articles

 (2008) “The Way of the Cross” and “The Art of the Woodblock,” in Black Against White: John J.A.
 Murphy, Master of the Modern Wood Engraving.
 Edited by Diana Nemiroff, 5-6; 10.
 Ottawa: Carleton University Art Gallery, 2008.

 (2009) “Neutralized Landscapes and Critical Spaces: An Analysis of Contemporary Landscape Photography and Environmentalism in the Art Museum.”
 M.A.
-Carleton University.
+Thesis, Carleton University.
 Theses Canada abstract.